B1aZer/b1azer.github.io/posts/pipes-with-promises.md

 Debugging can be made as simple as .then(debug).
 Where `debug = (data) => {
 $log(data); return data; }`.
 JSDoc is used to define input/output types.
 But since type check is built in TypeScript it is not necessary.
-Of course this concept does not prevent bugs that are introduced by programmers themselves, (by not imagining all cases for example).
+Of course this concept does not prevent bugs that are introduced by programmers themselves (by not imagining all cases for example).
 But I think it has the potential to reduce the number of subtle bugs, make state transition explicitly visible and code more readable.